 Remember: Do get your copy autographed by the author in question.
 You may not be this lucky all the time.

 The Anthropologists, Amateur & Pro!

-What draws in visitors the best is the remarkable recreation of traditional tribal life here.
+What draws in visitors the most to this unique festival of Nagaland is the remarkable recreation of traditional tribal life here.
+The Hornbill festival is a perfect event and opportunity to get a glimpse into the culture and heritage of the Naga people.
 The morungs are designed especially to compliment each participating tribal group which sums upto 16 in all.
 There is a restaurant at every morung that serves delicacies typical to that tribe.

 Remember: Do taste the rice-beer and let us know if you felt butterflies inside your tummy.

 Shows and Sports at Hornbill Festival

 There are so many who love to be a part of whatever comes their way.
 These are the ones who were born to participate and pump life into the various activities and celebrations held across the globe.
 This festival has ample scope for these enthusiastic souls.
 You could see some awesome indigenous wrestling matches held here and the best part in that you can even participate in the pork and chilli eating contests here.

 Remember: You are most welcome to derive your entire share of fun from watching these activities but do remember to have a fire extinguisher nearby should you decide to participate in the Chilli eating competition!

 Music and Dance at Hornbill Festival

 The grand spectacle at Hornbill Festival is the various tribes performing their traditional dance to their ancient songs and tunes should never be missed.
 There is a time allotted to each tribe and various other tribes from the other states also take perform in this fashion.
 The festival thus becomes a grand platform for showcasing the fabulous diversity and the tremendous unity among all the north-eastern tribes.
 The performances are held at the open air theater.